viraj2252/matrix-react-sdk/README.md

   * Create a new NPM project.
 Be sure to directly depend on react, (otherwise you can end up with two copies of react).
   * Create an index.js file that sets up react.
-Add require statements for React and matrix-react-sdk.
+Add require statements for React and matrix-react-sdk-vj.
 Load a skin using the 'loadSkin' method on the SDK and call Render.
 This can be a skin provided by a separate package or a skin in the same package.
   * Add a way to build your project: we suggest copying the scripts block